flaf/miscellaneous/puppet4-mod/ntp/README.md

 ntp service will listen to all interfaces.

-The `ntp_servers` parameter is an array of ntp servers addresses.
+The `ntp_servers` parameter is an array of ntp servers addresses to which the ntp daemon will refer.

-The `subnets_authorized` parameter is an array of CIDR addresses of only subnets authorized to exchange time with the NTP service (except the servers listed in the `ntp_servers` of course).
-If this parameter is `[]` (ie an empty array) none host can exchange time with the ntp service (ie it's a selfish ntp server).
-This parameter can have the specific value `"all"` (a string) which means that any host for any subnet can exchange time with the ntp service.
+The `subnets_authorized` parameter is an array of CIDR addresses of only subnets authorized to exchange time with the NTP service.
+It concerns just the time exchange, in any case, the configuration will be allowed only from localhost.
+Be careful, the hosts listed in the `ntp_servers` parameter must be within authorized subnets.
+If not, the ntp daemon will be just unable to synchronize its time with the time of the remote ntp servers.
+The `subnets_authorized` parameter can have the specific value `"all"` (a string) which means that any host for any subnet can exchange time with the ntp service.

 The `ipv6` is a boolean.
-If true, IPv6 is taken into account in the `/etc/ntp.conf` file.
-If false, just IPv4 stanza are used in this file.
+If true, IPv6 is taken into account by the ntp daemon.
+If false, ntp will just use the IPv4 protocol.